Coumarin

 If you prepare woodruff syrup yourself, you should be moderate with the ingredients:

-A guideline for preparing drinks with woodruff is 2 grams of fresh woodruff leaves daily: at this amount, a 60 kg person consumes about two-thirds of the daily acceptable intake (coumarin is also absorbed through other sources, e.g., cinnamon, breakfast cereals containing cinnamon, or cosmetics containing coumarin).
+A guideline for preparing drinks with woodruff is 2 grams of fresh woodruff leaves per day: with this amount, a 60 kg person consumes about two thirds of the daily acceptable intake (coumarin is also absorbed from other sources, e.g. cinnamon, breakfast cereals containing cinnamon or cosmetics containing coumarin).

-On the Internet, you can find numerous recipes for making woodruff syrup.
-Most recipes call for a bunch of woodruff; however, some specify the use of 100 grams of woodruff leaves for half a liter of syrup.
-This is clearly too much: with this mixing ratio, you get about 200 mg of coumarin in the half liter of syrup.
-If one takes a mixing ratio of 1 part syrup: 6 parts water, this results in three liters of ready-to-drink juice: Half a liter of this juice thus contains approx. 30 mg coumarin, which is more than five times the daily tolerable intake.
+Numerous recipes for making woodruff syrup can be found on the Internet.
+Most recipes call for a bunch of woodruff leaves, but some also specify the use of 100 grams of woodruff leaves for half a litre of syrup.
+This is clearly too much: with this mixing ratio, you end up with approx. 200 mg coumarin in half a litre of syrup.
+If you take a mixing ratio of 1 part syrup: 6 parts water, this results in three litres of ready-to-drink juice: half a litre of this juice therefore contains approx. 30 mg coumarin, which is more than five times the daily tolerable intake.

 Intake through cinnamon

-The average coumarin content in cinnamon is currently assumed to be 2,900 mg/kg.
-Studies of cinnamon samples have found coumarin levels ranging from 8 to 4,380 mg/kg.
-These differences are explained by botanical differences: Ceylon cinnamon contains only small amounts of coumarin, while cassia cinnamon has much higher levels of coumarin.
+These differences can be explained by botanical differences: Ceylon cinnamon contains only small amounts of coumarin, whereas cassia cinnamon contains much higher levels of coumarin.

-There are no regulations governing the use of cinnamon spice in the home.
-Since cinnamon is a very strong spice in its flavor, and since the seasoning of food in many households is not done according to precise weighing of the ingredients or an exact "recipe" but varies from person to person, it is difficult to judge how much cinnamon is actually added to a dish.
+There are no regulations for the use of cinnamon spice in the household.
+As cinnamon has a very strong flavour and the seasoning of food in many households is not based on precise weighing of the ingredients or an exact "recipe", but varies from person to person, it is difficult to judge how much cinnamon is actually added to a dish.

-Quantities of cinnamon in cookbooks vary widely.
-Baked goods from the Christmas season have a decisively higher proportion of cinnamon in the recipes compared to other desserts.
-However, if cinnamon spices are used sparingly in the household, this is basically no cause for alarm, since Austrian pastry cuisine is also strongly influenced by the season or the season.
-Since the Advent and Christmas season lasts only a few weeks a year, gingerbread and spice cakes are consumed in larger quantities only for a short time.
-Thus, cinnamon intake is spread throughout the year.
+The quantities of cinnamon given in cookery books vary greatly.
+Compared to other desserts, baked goods from the Christmas season have a significantly higher proportion of cinnamon in their recipes.
+However, if cinnamon spice is used sparingly in the household, this is generally no cause for concern, as Austrian pastry cuisine is also strongly characterised by the time of year and the season.
+As the Advent and Christmas season only lasts a few weeks a year, gingerbread and spice cakes are only consumed in large quantities for a short time.
+This means that cinnamon intake is spread out over the year.

-However, when large quantities of cinnamon spice are used, calculated TDI exceedances have already been described.
+However, calculated TDI exceedances have already been described when large quantities of cinnamon spice are used.

 automatically translated